erinpentecost/ErnSpellBooks/scripts/ErnSpellBooks/corruptions/readme.md

 * `target` - This is a target affected by the spell.
 * `spellID` - This is the spell ID for the base spell this corruption was attached to.
 * `sourceBook` - This is the book record ID that the corrupted spell was cast from.

+`onCast` runs in global scope.
+It is run once per spell cast.
+It takes in a single argument, which is a table with these fields:

+* `id` - This is the id you registered the corruption under.
+* `caster` - This is the caster actor.
+* `spellID` - This is the spell ID for the base spell this corruption was attached to.
+* `sourceBook` - This is the book record ID that the corrupted spell was cast from.

 `minimumLevel` informs the loot generator to not spawn this corruption until the player level is at least this number.
 It's optional.